-For starters, one good reason why a company may split its stock is in a situation where the market price per share is so high that it becomes unwieldy when traded.
+For starters, one good reason a company may split its stock is when the market price per share is so high that it becomes unwieldy when traded.

 In situations like this, when the share price is ridiculously high, small investors may be deterred from buying the shares.
 But a split will make shares more affordable for more people.
 It’s important to keep in mind two things.
 First, a stock split causes a decrease in the price of individual shares.

-Second, it does not cause a change in the total market capitalization of the company.
+Second, it does not cause a change in the company’s total market capitalization.
 Stock dilution does not occur.
 Our trading service is here to teach you how to take advantage of all market conditions.

 An Example of a Stock Split in Action

 Humor me for a moment here.
-Let’s turn back time to Facebook’s infancy and say they issued 100 shares at $50 a share.
-When you do the math that’s a $5,000 market capitalization (100 x $50).
+Let’s turn back to Facebook’s infancy and say they issued 100 shares at $50 a share.
+When you do the math, that’s a $5,000 market capitalization (100 x $50).

 More often than not, we tend to see ratios of 2-for-1, 3-for-1, and 3-for-2 splits.
 However, any ratio is possible.

-Companies do use splits however of 4-for-3, 5-for-2, and 5-for-4 for example, though less frequently.
-Likewise, investors sometimes will get cash payments in lieu of fractional shares.
+However, Companies use splits of 4-for-3, 5-for-2, and 5-for-4, though less frequently.
+Likewise, investors sometimes will get cash payments instead of fractional shares.